uit-hdl/chatbot-for-mental-health/library/mental-health/mental_health/11_seeking_a_diagnosis.md

+[Present over 2 messages or only what is relevant]

 If you have experienced hallucinations, delusions, severe paranoia or disorganized behaviour leading to a crisis, it may be time to think about seeking help to identify whether or not there is an underlying mental health